 Different people require different amounts of sleep to feel well.
 I would LOVE it if I felt great with 5 hours of sleep but I just don’t.
 I know some people who feel their best at 9 hours and lousy at 8.
 What is your optimum amount?
 To understand more about your sleep need and the effects of sleep deprivation visit: http://sleepmedicine.com/content.cfm?article=14.

-Dr. Sharon T. McLaughlin writes a great review of insulin resistance.
-This can be caused by not sleeping enough and is a common reason why people with sleep apnea gain weight.
-Dr. McLaughlin says, “Studies show that untreated sleep problems such as sleep apnea can increase the risk of obesity, insulin resistance, and type 2 diabetes”.
+Insulin resistance can be caused by not sleeping enough and is a common reason why people with sleep apnea gain weight.
+Untreated sleep problems can increase the risk of obesity, insulin resistance, and type 2 diabetes.

 Luckily research has shown these changes in our body can be reversed by repaying sleep debt.
 Here is a great summary which includes suggestions on how to repay your debt.